Courses-journey/cpp-cherno/README.md

 - c++ dosen't have a keyword called `interface` it just a class with pure virtual function
 - U cannot make instances of base class that have pure virtual functions
 - U cannot make instances of subclass class that extend base class that have pure virtual functions until u impl all pure functions in it

+# Visibility in C++

+- Concept that is related to OOP
+- How visible certin members or methods of a class actually are
+- Visible mean who can see them oe call them or use them

+## Three basic visiblity modifiers in c++

+- private
+- protected
+- public

+## private

+- mean members can be only access inside class or struct scope
+  - `friend` keyword u can label class or a function as friend and u can access private member
+- default in class | `public` default in struct

+## protected

+- mean members can be only access inside class or struct scope and subclasses that inherite from this class
+  - `friend` keyword u can label class or a function as friend and u can access private member